 Did you know that identity theft is prevalent in the dog world, similar to what happens to humans.
 Especially with this rare breed.

 We are writing about this due to all the inquires we have asking about Woodland Cottage, Cartoonland, Cotonbrie, Blue Moon Cottage and other European Coton de Tulear breeding stations.
 These well known Coton de Tulear breeders/kennels of Europe do not sell their bloodlines to breeders that mix the breed or to puppy mills or unscrupulous breeders.
 Often we hear about Cotons sold inexpensively that are designer breeds presented as Coton de Tulears.

 If you see a puppy with Woodland Cottage of Spain or Cartoonland of France, Cotonbrie of Europe or other well established kennels of Europe --- research and ask questions or request proof of the imported lineage.
-The imported Coton de Tulear had FCI registration.
-Number one is the expense to purchase and import a Coton de Tulear, the red tape, importing process and purchase of the full FCI registration is very expensive.
-Not many people are willing to invest the amount of money for a puppy to raise and then what for health testing and hope that the Coton is perfect to confirmation to bred.
+The imported Coton de Tulear has FCI registration.
+Number one is the expense to purchase and import a Coton de Tulear; the red tape, importing process and purchase of the full FCI registration is very expensive.
+Not many people are willing to invest the amount of money for a puppy to raise and then wait for health testing and hope that the Coton is perfect to confirmation to bred.
 Just because the parents are show and breeding quality there is no guarantee that a puppy will be perfect like his/her parents.
 That is why breeders opt out and mate a Coton de Tulear with another breed, it is the inexpensive way to go.
-Instead they choose a Yorkshire Terrier, Havanese, Poodle, Bichon Frise, Shih Tzu to mate and have puppies, then sell to unsuspecting buyers..
+Instead they choose a Yorkshire Terrier, Havanese, Poodle, Bichon Frise, Shih Tzu to mate and have puppies, then sell to unsuspecting buyers.